Finding the right time frame for your trading is not an easy task.

-The time frame for the entry can actually be quit diverse.
-It can be the same as the trigger chart, or even again 1 time frame lower.
+The timeframe for the entry can actually be quite diverse.
+It can be the same as the trigger chart, or even again 1-time frame lower.
 It could also be the same time frame as the Step 2 Opportunity chart.

 Please tell us how your time frame approach differs from above?

 Thanks for taking the time to read this article and hope you will share it with others as well.